SonarSource/sonar-plugin-api/docs/influencing-extensions-execution-order.md

 }
 ```

-As Phases are executed in a predefined order, registering extensions in different phases enforces their order of execution.

 ## Ordering extensions within a phase

-Within those phases, by default extensions are executed in a random order.
-It means that from one execution to another, the order is not guaranteed.
+By default, extensions within each Phase are executed in a random order; this means that from one execution to another, the order is not guaranteed.

-There is a mechanism to enforce extensions to be executed in a defined order, by explicitly marking the dependency between them.
-To achieve that, the two `@DependsUpon` and `@DependedUpon` annotations can be used:
+The order of execution can be enforced by explicitly marking the dependency between extentions using the `@DependedUpon` and `@DependsUpon` annotations:

 ```